JasonToups/markdown-resume/resume.md

 HUOA is a philanthropic organization dedicated to cultural exchange between Hawaii & Japan.

 - **Refactored** existing static HUOA site to a dynamic React site, using Wordpress on the backend.
-- **Built** reuable containers & components that were used across the site.
+- **Built** reusable containers & components that were used across the site.
 - **Engineered** custom Hooks to handle State between multiple components.

 **Skills:** JavaScript · React · Hooks · Sass · Technical Documentation · Training

 ### LifeStreet : Sr. Product Designer / San Francisco / Sep 2017 - Oct 2019

-Designed mobile marketing materials for the engineering, creative, and marketing teams.
+Engineered & Designed mobile marketing materials for the engineering, creative, and marketing teams.

 - **Engineered** HTML playable ads in Javascript, with Adobe Animate for clients.
 - **Created** Sketch to Zeplin playable ad production workflow, to design mockups and storyboards for ad approval, and CSS for engineers.